Events - Event View

 This seminar provides 8-Hours of Continuing Education (CE) that is required through the Judicial Branch Certification Commission (JBCC) to renew your 2-year Process Server Certification.

-In an effort to provide financial relief to those Process Servers affected by COVID-19
+In an effort to provide financial relief to Process Servers affected by COVID-19 the

-the TPSA is offering this 8-Hour Continuing Education Webinar free of charge.
+TPSA is offering our 8-Hour Continuing Education Webinar at a reduced rate.

 Impact on the Judicial Process